-Port 8767: This port is used by the Curry Port Name Server (CPNS) to implement symbolic names for ports in Curry (see Appendix A.1.3).
+Port 8769: This port is used by the Curry Port Name Server (CPNS) to implement symbolic names for named sockets in Curry.
 If some other process uses this port on the machine, the distribution facilities defined in the module Ports (see Appendix A.1.3) cannot be used.

-If these features do not work, you can try to find out whether this port is in use by the shell command "netstat -a | grep 8767" (or similar).
+If these features do not work, you can try to find out whether this port is in use by the shell command "netstat -a | grep 8769" (or similar).

 The CPNS is implemented as a demon listening on its port 8767 in order to serve requests about registering a new symbolic name for a Curry port or asking the physical port number of a Curry port.
 The demon will be automatically started for the first time on a machine when a user compiles a program using Curry ports.
-It can also be manually started and terminated by the scripts pakcshome/currytools/cpns/start and pakcshome/currytools/cpns/stop.
-If the demon is already running, the command pakcshome/currytools/cpns/start does nothing (so it can be always executed before invoking a Curry program using ports).
+It can also be manually started and terminated by the command curry-cpnsd (which is available by installing the package cpns, e.g., by the command "cypm install cpnsd") If the demon is already running, the command "curry-cpnsd start" does nothing (so it can be always executed before invoking a Curry program using ports).